What is BIS Certification?

 Product certification as per the BIS is aimed to guarantee safety, quality, and reliability to third parties.
 The certification aims to ensure product conformity as per the Indian Standards (IS).

 BIS registration remains valid for the duration of two years, and it is renewal in nature.
-The authority seeks a few documents and prescribed fees for this purpose.
+The authority seeks a few necessary papers and prescribed fees for this purpose.
 On-site or lab testing is not required to renew the BIS certification.

 The BIS mark is mandatory for several types of IT and electrical items, including TV, keyboard, batteries, etc. In contrast, the ISI mark is compulsory for items like food products, cement, steel material etc. The ISI mark also encompasses various voluntary BIS certification product categories.